kmanjiri/FormBuilder/README.md

                 minlength: {value: 4, errorMessage: 'Min Length required is 4'},
                 maxlength: {value: 15, errorMessage: 'Max Length required is 15'},
-                required: {value: true, errorMessage: 'Field is required'}, },
+                required: {value: true, errorMessage: 'Field is required'},
+                customValidator: {value: 'function reference that returns validator function that shoiuld be execited in context of event', errorMessage: 'Related error message'}

+            },
             events: {
                 'eventName': 'function references that should be executed when this event is fired',